-For example, programming PAE and PAF on the IDT72T1895 configured for x18 bus width proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the LSB of the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK, data are written into the MSB of the Empty Offset Register.
-On the third LOW-to-HIGH transition of WCLK, data are written into the LSB of the Full Offset Register.
-On the fourth LOW-to-HIGH transition of WCLK, data are written into the MSB of the Full Offset Register.
-The fifth LOW-to-HIGH transition of WCLK, data are written, once again to the Empty Offset Register.
-Note that for x9 bus width, one extra Write cycle is required for both the Empty Offset Register and Full Offset Register.
+For the IDT72T36115/72T36125, 6 enabled write cycles are required to load the offset registers, (3 per offset).
+Data on the inputs Dn are written into the Empty Offset Register LSB on the first LOW-to-HIGH transition of WCLK.
+Upon the 3rd LOW-to-HIGH transition of WCLK data on the inputs Dn are written into the Empty Offset Register MSB.
+Upon the 4th LOW-to-HIGH transition of WCLK data on the inputs Dn are written into the Full Offset Register LSB.
+Upon the 6th LOW-to-HIGH transition of WCLK data on the inputs Dn are written into the Full Offset Register MSB.
+The 7th LOW-to-HIGH transition of WCLK data on the inputs Dn are once again written into the Empty Offset Register LSB.
+See Figure 3, Programmable Flag Offset Programming Sequence.
 See Figure 21, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.